momade02/master_thesis/README.md

 ---

+## What this project is

+An end-to-end empirical audit of conformal prediction (CP) as an uncertainty-quantification layer for a credit-risk screening system, run on the full **Freddie Mac Single-Family Loan-Level Dataset** (Release 46, Standard): **2,322,200,609 loan-months** from **46,648,508 loans**, 1999–2023.

+The setting is deliberately hostile to CP's assumptions: severe class imbalance (1.04–2.53 % positive rate), repeated within-loan observations, 12-month overlapping labels, cross-sectional macro dependence, and four distinct economic regimes.
+Exchangeability is violated on four axes at once, on purpose.

+**Four research questions:**
+1. (RQ1) through which mechanisms does marginal validity mislead, and do the failures decompose into distinct kinds?
+2. (RQ2) which CP variant repairs which failure?
+3. (RQ3) does standard drift monitoring detect any of it?
+4. (RQ4) does the CP layer
+change the loans a screen selects?
+---

 ## The finding in one line

 Split conformal prediction hit its **90.30 %** marginal coverage target on the calibration